lquixada/boggle/README.md

 * Fix mobile version
 * Retest on every browser (including IE10+)
 * About page (to practice ReactRouter and code splitting)
-* Command to add npm test on git push hook
 * Optimize word checking